 You have to think carefully about how to balance the growing responsibility at work, which comes naturally with seeing deeper contexts and higher levels of complexity than your direct reports.
 You can’t share all of this openly, which is also new.
 Here, even more than in the first loop (though this is where it should start), you ask yourself what your direct reports need from you, and how you can find the resources and energy to make this happen.
 Part of that equation is also how to find time and energy for your own life and interests on the one hand, and avoid being torn between the ever higher expectations of your bosses, your peers, and your direct reports on the other hand.

 Manage your career – by helping others to manage your career

-A frequent oversight in this phase is that you tend to see mainly the needs of your own line (this is often what your boss encourages you to see), which can alienate your peers, as it has you showing no interest in or understanding for the pressures they are under.
-This can backfire because at this stage, you need to start investing time and energy into exploring and forming a network outside your own area of responsibility, so that you are in a position to shape coalitions with your peers in the future.
+A frequent oversight in this phase is that you tend to see mainly the needs of your own line (which, naturally, is what your boss encourages you to see), and thus alienate your peers.
+They may perceive you as showing no interest or understanding for the pressures they are under.
+This can backfire because at this stage, you need to start investing time and energy into exploring and forming a resilient network outside your own area of responsibility, so that you are in a position to shape coalitions with your peers in the future.

 Sounds like where you are at?
 Then let’s see if, together, we can come up with a few strong moves for you… You know where to find me!